-It’s really easy when you’re on Facebook to change a setting in which suddenly all of your posts are set to “Public” when you didn’t intend for that to happen.
-Even if you know how to change that setting back, it’s possible old posts are still visible to others outside your network.
+It’s easy on Facebook to change a setting in which suddenly all of your posts are set to “Public” when you didn’t intend for that to happen.
+Even if you know how to change that setting back, it’s possible that old posts are still visible to others outside your network.

-Any time you post to Facebook – whether it’s a cute puppy pic, a news story or a funny meme about needing more coffee on Mondays – you can choose who may see that post by using the audience selector.
+Any time you post to Facebook – whether a cute puppy pic, a news story or a funny meme – you can choose who see that post by using the audience selector.

 This gives you several options including Public, Friends, Friends except …, Specific Friends and Only.
 These terms are exactly as they sound.
-“Friends except” allows you to exclude certain friends while “Specific Friends” will allow you to select which friends to include, or to choose from lists you may have created.
+“Friends except” allows you to exclude certain friends while “Specific Friends” will allow you to select which friends to include, or to choose from lists you can create.

 The image below shows an example of a desktop view (left) and a view in the Facebook app when selecting your audience.

 Facebook does not offer a default option.
-Whatever your previous audience selection was in your most recent post automatically becomes the audience for all future posts until you change the setting again.
+Whatever your previous post’s audience selection was automatically becomes the audience for all future posts until you change the setting again.

-So let’s go back to that first day of school photo.
-Chances are, you just wanted your friends and family to see that photo, not the multiple billion people in the world with a Facebook account, or others who could find it through a Google search.
+So let’s go back to that “first day of school” photo.
+Chances are, you just wanted your friends and family to see that photo.
+You weren’t expecting the millions of people in the world with a Facebook account, or others who could find it through a Google search.